KannonZenetism/zenetism-field-physics/zenetism/mpx/final-states.md

 - As a record or echo within the still-functioning Universal Instance of Theon in its originating universe, retaining the memory of that essence’s journey for the benefit of others.

 This is not paradoxical but a lawful condition of ontological resonance across layers.
-The essence’s **true residence** is in Aion; the echo in the Universal Instance is a harmonic reflection within the field’s memory.
+The essence’s **authentic residence** is in Aion; the echo in the Universal Instance is a harmonic reflection within the field’s memory.

 ---